Silent Hill: Downpour: Gameplay

-At scripted intervals, Murphy will find himself in the Otherworld, a supernatural, rusty location where he may have to solve a puzzle to progress, navigate traps, or successfully evade the red, indestructible light chasing him.
-The light causes him harm in close proximity, and being caught by it will produce a "game over".
+At scripted intervals, Murphy finds himself in the Otherworld, a supernatural, rusty location where he may have to solve a puzzle to progress, navigate traps, or successfully evade the red, indestructible light chasing him.
+The light causes him harm in close proximity, and being caught by it will lead to a game over.
 Murphy can attempt to slow it down by knocking items into its path.
 Other monsters can damage him as he attempts to escape, while the environment will often change during these sequences: doors may suddenly close when Murphy runs towards them, for example.

 The game offers fourteen optional side quests, one of which is unlocked in a second playthrough.
 These are intended to replace the fetch quests in earlier Silent Hill games, which were necessary to progress and often involved a thematically related side story.
 In Downpour, some of the side quests consist of investigating a local murder scene, freeing caged birds, or returning stolen items to the unseen inhabitants of a local apartment complex.
 The side quests often end in a tangible reward for Murphy, and after a certain point in the narrative, they are no longer accessible.